appliedblockchain/launchpad.js/README.md

 1. Deploying your contract to an Ethereum client

-The circle ci config is setup so that whenever a new tag is published, the project is also published for use on npm (see 'workflows' section of `.circleci/config.yml`).
-Also note the name of the deployed contract `store-contract`, showing in the 'publish to NPM' section.
-This will get published using AB's @appliedblockchain/contract-artefacts-publisher, and will suffix the name with `-artefacts`.
+  - The circle ci config is setup so that whenever a new tag is published, the project is also published on npm (see 'workflows' section of [.circleci/config.yml](.circleci/config.yml).
+  - Note the name of the deployed contract `store-contract`, showing in the 'publish to NPM' section of the circle config.
+  - This will get published using our @appliedblockchain/contract-artefacts-publisher, _and will suffix the name with `-artefacts`_.

 Once the tag is created and the project is on npm, you can test it working by running parity locally e.g: